davx1992/simple-chat/README.md

 When message received user must to acknowledge the message, otherwise, message will be moved to offline message queue, and will be pushed on user reconnection.
 If user do not acknowlege message, however he is online, system captures timeout and also moves message to offline message queue.

-When this package were built we inspired from Ejabberd chat server, which is prooved its reliability, but it was heavy, and was hard to maintan and extend, as it is written in Erlang, which is not the most popular language.
+When this package were built we inspired from Ejabberd chat server, which is proved it's reliability, but it was heavy, and was hard to maintain and extend, as it is written in Erlang, which is not the most popular language.
 As well as we wanted to get simple chat server, which will cover basic needs, which actaully Simple-Chat is covering.

 ## Tech Stack